Priyanshu-new/Samadhan-2.0/Day 19/README.md

 2. Set the `DATABASE_URL` environment variable in the `.env` file
 3. Run the `setup-db.js` script to initialize the database schema

+   note I have used SQL in data base just to learn as we are new to this

 ## Future Enhancements

 - User profile pictures and customization